Your Teenager Can't Be Away From You: When Separation Anxiety Doesn't End in Childhood

 You can't love them out of this.
 Being more present won't fix it.
 Being less present won't fix it.
 This requires rewiring their nervous system's threat response.
 That's skilled work.

 Professional help matters.
 Not just any therapist.
-Someone who understands teenage separation anxiety specifically.
-Who knows how to work with nervous system regulation.
-Who won't treat this as defiance or depression.
+Someone who understands teenage separation anxiety specifically, who knows how to work with nervous system regulation, and who won't treat this as defiance or depression.

 The STILL Method provides training for professionals who want to work with adolescent anxiety, including separation anxiety.
 We teach the framework that actually addresses nervous system dysregulation rather than just cognitive restructuring.